 There is an alternate theory about why he eventually wanted to deposit the painting with gallery owner Alfredo Geri.
 It has nothing to do with the “home” of the painting.
 Despite his claim of patriotism, it was clear that he intended to sell it for an astronomical amount of money.
 Indeed, as early as the end of 1911, Perugia wrote to his father that he would make his fortune “in one shot.”

-The authorities didn’t quite know what to do to a perpetrator of this type of crime, so after a short sentence of seven months they released him.
+The authorities didn’t quite know what to do to a perpetrator of this type of crime.
+Theefore, after a short sentence of seven months they released him.

 Perugia fought for Italy in the first World War.
 He eventually went back to France, married and fathered a daughter.
 He died on October 8, 1925, in a suburb near Paris.
 Because he had by then reverted to his birth name of Pietro Peruggia, few people made the connection at his passing with the infamous theft of the Mona Lisa.